By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Transgenic rice research.
-Mesh cover being used to isolate transgenic rice during an experiment.
-These plants have been infected with moth larvae to test their resistance to the larva, which normally eat the rice plants.
+Petri dish showing a stage in the research and cultivation of second-generation transgenic rice.
 Transgenic plants are ones that have been genetically modified by adding genes from different species.
+For crop plants such as rice, the added genes usually promote resistance to pests and disease, or promote improved growth or other characteristics.
 Cultivated rice (Oryza sativa) is a key food crop, forming the staple diet of around half the world's population.
 Photographed at the French agricultural research institute, CIRAD, in Montpellier, France.

 Model release not required.
 Property release not required.